-From Roman times, when the first global data on per-capita output are available, until 1800, average human standards of living increased only imperceptibly, if at all.
-Consumption for the great majority of human beings consisted predominantly of food, and food was largely limited to staples - rice, wheat and other grains.
+From Roman times, when the first global data on per capita output are available, until 1800, average human standards of living increased only imperceptibly, if at all (Maddison, 2003).
+Consumption for the great majority of human beings consisted predominantly of food, and food was largely limited to staples-rice, wheat and other grains.
 Housing entailed barn-like living conditions with no privacy and climate control consisting only of necessary heat in winter.
 Clothing was utilitarian and rarely involved more than single outfits with the seasonal addition of over-clothes.
 Personal and medical care was almost nonexistent.
 Travel was rare, largely local, difficult and uncomfortable.
-Recreation was self-generated
+Recreation was selfgenerated and primitive.
+Only a small aristocratic minority enjoyed what we would consider today an appropriate human standard of living-varieties of fresh food including meat, private well-warmed accommodations, multiple sets of clothing for varied occasions, rudimentary personal and medical care and opportunities for travel and sophisticated entertainment.